NorielSylvire/ns_minerals_afterloader/README.md

 ---
 ## API Documentation

-In order to use the API, you must create a mod that depends on `ns_minerals_core`.
-Then you must write the definition of an array of `mineral`, and call the `nsmc.register_minerals()` method.
+In order to use the API, you must create a mod with a hard dependency on `ns_minerals`.
+Then you just write an array of `mineral`, and call the `nsmc.register_minerals()` method, giving it the name of your mod as a `string`, and the array of `mineral` as parameters.

 ---
 ### Methods